youssef-aitali/my-add-demo/README.md

 # MyAppDemo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.
+This project was generated in order to test Angular apps deployment.